VinAIResearch/MagNet/README.md

 [**MagNet**](https://github.com/VinAIResearch/MagNet), a multi-scale framework that resolves local ambiguity by looking at the image at multiple magnification levels, has multiple processing stages, where each stage corresponds to a magnification level, and the output of one stage is fed into the next stage for coarse-to-fine information propagation.
 Experiments on three high-resolution datasets of urban views, aerial scenes, and medical images show that MagNet consistently outperforms the state-of-the-art methods by a significant margin.
 ![](https://i.imgur.com/fCPhKyX.png)

-Details of the PhoNLP model architecture and experimental results can be found in our [following paper]():
+Details of the MagNet model architecture and experimental results can be found in our [following paper]():
 ```
 @inproceedings{huynh2021magnet,
   title={Progressive Semantic Segmentation},